aperson31415/lineargame/README.md

 # lineargame
 ## Instructions
-To play, use the boxes to change the gradient and y-intercept (making the equation) of the line.
-Using this interface, match the line to the 2 red dots placed randomly on the grid.
+To play, use the boxes to change the gradient and y-intercept (making the equation) of the line* Using this interface, match the line to the 2 red dots placed randomly on the grid.
 When you get it correct, you gain a point and will be given a new line to solve.

+*Only for level 1, level 2 and 3 will detect when answer is correct
 ## Levels
 Easy mode: Guess line with equation changer
 Medium mode: Given line, guess equation